PlasmaFAIR/intro_to_automation/4_testing/README.md

 issue.

 You might notice that there are no tests in this directory -- that's because you're going to be writing them!
+How will you know if the tests themselves are correct?
+That is, unfortunately, a Hard Problem!

 Simple Cases